frida/frida-website/_i18n/en/_posts/2020-07-24-frida-12-11-released.markdown

 release brings full compatibility with macOS 11 Beta 3.
 Not only that, we now also support macOS on Apple silicon.
 Yay!

-It's worth noting that we didn't stop at arm64, we also support arm64e.
-This ABI is still a moving target, so if you have a Developer Transition Kit (DTK) and want to take this for a spin you will have to disable SIP, and then add a boot
-argument:

-{% highlight bash %}
-$ sudo nvram boot-args="-arm64e_preview_abi"
-{% endhighlight %}

 Considering this awesome convergence of platforms, there's actually a chance that we may already support jailbroken iOS 14.
 We will know once a public jailbreak becomes available.
 At least it shouldn't require much work to support.